isergi/hackerrank/console_app/README.md

 This tool just shows the architecture of a project.

-This tool just shows the architecture of a project.

 Please lets me explain why I didn't use more professional way for the console tool application.
 I mean "Symphony/Console".
 Because if you tell me something like that "showcase your skills and demonstrate a variety of PHP language features and practices, such as OO, as a professional software engineer.", I would not show you a variety of PHP language features and practices that I know, and also I would not show you my OO knowledge it this way.
 For this reason, I decided to make my own light "console tool application" to show you practices and skills.

 Anyway, I used "composer" for several components to show you "a professional software engineer".